Clay King Smith: Murders

 Smith's girlfriend, Misty Erwin, reported that Smith battered her and requested police assistance to move out of the house.
-However, when police arrived, she withdrew her complaint and decided to stay with Smith.
-Two days later, her body was found in the house along with a cousin, two small children, and a babysitter.
+However, when the police arrived, she withdrew her complaint and decided to stay with Smith.
+Her body was found in the house with a cousin, two small children, and a babysitter two days later.
 All were shot to death with a rifle.

 Smith was arrested the day after the bodies were discovered.
 His capture followed a shootout with authorities near Star City in Lincoln County, Arkansas.
 Smith fled into a wooded area when police tracked him down to a house belonging to a local hunting club.
 Smith held police at bay for an hour with a rifle, which later proved to be the murder weapon.
-He was shot in an arm after he refused to put down the rifle.
-During the stand-off, he yelled at the police, "I sent three of them to Heaven; I don't know where the other two went."
-Smith made several admissions during the stand-off, until he was shot in the arm by police.
+During the stand-off, he yelled at the police, "I sent three of them to Heaven, and two to Hell."
+Smith made several admissions during the stand-off until he was shot in the arm by police when he refused to put down his rifle.
 He claimed that the murders were drug-induced.